 NPC Research provides quality social services evaluation, policy analysis, research, and training.
 We are dedicated to improving the effectiveness of human services offered to children, families, and communities.
 Our highly skilled staff work closely with community partners and policymakers to implement research strategies that provide timely answers to policy-relevant questions.
-To achieve our mission, we create a supportive work environment that fosters productivity, cultural responsiveness, and creativity.
+To support staff in realizing our vision, we maintain a flexible friendly work environment that promotes staff well-being and fosters excellence, productivity, cultural responsiveness, and creativity.

 Our Approach to Research and Evaluation

 A team approach to project management and implementation enables us to offer clients access to a wealth of experiences and skills.
 Our research staff is skilled in:

 - consultation and training for community-based programs